ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

 - [ ] Clone the public locality

 **Edit the research locality**
-- [ ] Add USGS 7.5 or 15 minute topographic map to geography
 - [ ] Add specific locality
 - [ ] Change locality name to "NMMNH:Paleo:L-#"
 - [ ] If applicable, enter accession number into locality remarks